 Mississippi History through the Arts: A Bicentennial Curriculum

 A curriculum 200 years in the making, Mississippi History through the Arts: A Bicentennial Curriculum connects our past to our future and is appropriate for students from elementary to high school.
-The curriculum will be available for free download in Fall 2017.

 Moving Toward The Art Of Good Health

 Moving Toward the Art of Good Health incorporates ballroom dancing into the student’s daily curriculum to ensure the health and well-being of Mississippi’s students.